Lisa Marie Presley Shares Rare Photo Of Her Three Daughters To Celebrate Her 53rd Birthday

 “You have such a beautiful family Lisa,” a third fan complimented.

-“ou lovely soul!!
+“You lovely soul!!
 I am so glad you spent your birthday with your three gorgeous girls.
 I hope the future brings you joy after all the pain you went through.
 All love!!!” wrote a fourth fan.